etkecc/mrs/README.md

 If your server publishes room directory over federation and has public rooms within the directory, they will appear in the search index after the next full reindex process (should be run daily)

+#### How to opt-out?

-### How can I remove my homeserver's rooms from the index?
+How can you remove your homeserver's rooms from the index?
 Just unpublish them or stop publishing room directory over federation.
 MRS tries to follow the specification and be polite, so it uses only information that was explicitly published.